-Basic training of healthcare professionals is required to use CRP POCT in primary care.
+Training of healthcare professionals is required to use CRP POCT in primary care.
 The level of training involved will depend on whether the technology adopted is a quantitative test (that is, assay with analyser) or semi-quantitative test (that is, test strip, dipstick or single-use disposable device).
-Training in preanalytic handling including machine calibration is required for quantitative tests; training in the interpretation of the tests is required for both quantitative and semi-quantitative tests.
-The practical aspects of using the available tests and the level of training support available from manufacturers (where provided) are detailed in Appendix A. In addition, support may be needed from laboratories to provide advice on quality assurance, external quality control and training in tandem with that provided by the manufacturers.
+Training in pre-analytic handling including machine calibration is required for quantitative tests; training in the interpretation of the tests is required for both quantitative and semi-quantitative tests.
+The practical aspects of using the available tests and the level of training support available from manufacturers (where provided) are detailed in Appendix A. In addition, support may be needed from hospital laboratories to provide advice on quality assurance, external quality control and training in tandem with that provided by the manufacturers.
+It would be appropriate for the POCT national steering committee to make recommendations on the potential role for medical scientists, as community POCT teams, in delivering the training programme and governance structures for CRP POCT in primary care.